 ‘Load’ vs. ‘ReLoad’ – Readers Poll

 This is no surprise as many of the songs from both albums were conceived at the same time.
-In fact, Metallica initially wanted to release a double album, but opted to do two single albums instead.
+In fact, Metallica initially wanted to release a double album but opted to do two single albums instead.
 Also worth noting, these would be the final two studio albums that bassist Jason Newsted would be featured on.
-Newsted only received one writing credit over the course of ‘Load’ and ‘ReLoad,’ that coming from the song on the second album, ‘Where the Wild Things Are.’
+Newsted only received one writing credit over the course of Load and Reload, that coming from the song on the second album, "Where the Wild Things Are."

-According to an interview with Lars Ulrich before ‘ReLoad’ was released, he believes each album can stand up on its own.
-“I was very adamant that we would have two records which would balance out with each other, not be an A record and a B record," the drummer says.
-“They would be two records you would be able to put up against each other as strong, equal records from one songwriting and recording session.”
+According to an interview with Lars Ulrich before Reload was released, he believes each album can stand up on its own.
+“I was very adamant that we would have two records which would balance out with each other, not be an A record and a B record," the drummer said.
+"They would be two records you would be able to put up against each other as strong, equal records from one songwriting and recording session.”